RecursivePineapple/MatterManipulator/README.md

 When the tool breaks a block, it will try to reset it in the world by checking for GT and AE interfaces, then calling a handful of methods on the tile entity.
 It will remove any covers, clear any fluid tanks or inventories, remove any AE patterns, cells, or upgrades, reset the AE name, and try to convert p2p tunnels to their default version.
 It will also remove any config on a storage cell.
 In general, if the tool can configure something, it will try its best to undo that configuration.
 Once it's done everything it can to reset a block, it will remove the block.

 When modifying a tile entity, the tool will generate a TileAnalysisResult.
-This object contains a few dozen fields which represent all copy-able state.
+This object contains a few dozen fields which represent all copyable state.
 When a tile is analyzed, this object will scan for various interfaces and call various methods to retrieve the tile's state.
 When applying, it will do the reverse, consuming or returning items when applicable.
 It will never directly modify the NBT state, even if it's safe to do so (ie for AE configuration).
 It will only hack into internals when absolutely necessary, and even then it only call private methods.

 For non-moving modes, the tool will only place similar blocks at the same time.
 It groups blocks based on their item and meta (if the item has subtypes).
 Most builds will be limited by the build tick time, not the block place limit, so the block place limit is only relevant for geometry.